theocrithary/Terraform_PowerFlex45/README.md

 - Step through the Initial Config Wizard and select "I want to deploy a new instance of PowerFlex"

 - Upload the compliance bundle (PowerFlex_Software_4.5.0.0_287_r1.zip)
-      - requires a CIFs/SMB file share to host the file or a web server such as AWS S3 with a public URL such as https://pflex-packages.s3.eu-west-1.amazonaws.com/pflex-45/Software_Only_Complete_4.5.0_287/PowerFlex_Software_4.5.0.0_287_r1.zip
+      - requires a CIFs/SMB file share to host the file or a web server such as AWS S3 with a public URL

 - The package download will take a few mins to complete, but will raise a critical warning.
 Action it by allowing unsigned package.